July 2002 (Part 2)

-Hence, if you were tensed while standing with no posture, you would have defeated the purpose of the 100 days if training.
+Hence, if you were tensed while standing with no posture, you would have defeated the purpose of the 100 days of training.
 Even if you spent the first 100 days standing with no posture, but if you are tensed when practicing zhan zhuang after the 100 days, you will still have harmful effects.

-Actually “standing relaxed with no posture' is a form of zhan zhuang itself.
+Actually "standing relaxed with no posture" is a form of zhan zhuang itself.
 If you stand upright and relaxed with your feet parallel and close together, you are at the “Wuji Stance”.
 In Shaolin training, it is Standing Meditation.
 Not only you must be relaxed, also you must not think of anything.
-Wuji Stance or Standing Meditation is not easy todo.
+Wuji Stance or Standing Meditation is not easy to do.
 Most untrained people cannot relax and cannot keep their mind free of thoughts.

 A better alternative, therefore, is to perform some mobile type of chi kung, like “Lifting the Sky”, before you perform zhan zhuang.
 It is easier to learn to be relaxed through practicing “Lifting the Sky” than through Wuji Stance or Standing Meditation.
 You may perform just “Lifting the Sky” for 100 days, then start zhan zhuang after that.
 But if time is a limiting factor, you can practice “Lifting the Sky” first, followed by zhan zhuang in the same training session.